EffectOrientedProgramming/book/Chapters/07_State.md

 Now, we have the opposite problem!
 We are sending far more alerts than intended, even though we can see that our final count is 4.

-_TODO This section will need significant attention and polish_ Now we must consider the limitations of the "Compare & Swap" system.
+Now we must consider the limitations of the "Compare & Swap" system.
 It achieves lock-free performance by letting each fiber freely make their updates, and then doing a last-second check to see if the underlying value changed during its update.
 If the value has not changed, the update is made.